 Loan periods are very short (usually 3 hours), and the fine rates are high for these items because many students need access to them within a short period of time.

-Since the books on Reserve are shelved in call number order, you need to look them up in TOPCAT to find the call number.
+Since the books on Reserve are shelved in call number order, you need to look them up in Omni to find the call number.
 Omni allows you to search by title, course code, course name, or instructor name.

 Sometimes a reading is all or part of a physical book on the Library's stacks (shelves).
 In this case, it's available to any Trent borrower.
-Search our Library catalogue (TOPCAT) for the book.
-The quickest way to find it is by title.
-See the TOPCAT tutorial for help with this.
+Search Omni for the book.

-Books in the Library can be signed out, subject to our Borrowing Regulations.
+Books in the Library general stacks can be signed out, subject to our Borrowing Regulations.
 Your TrentU Card is your Library Card.
-See the regulations for loan periods, limits, overdue fines, recalls, lost item charges, etc.
+See the Borrowing Regulations for details.